reprise07099/qxj.github.io/_pages/about.md

 # 🔥 News
 - *2025.07*: &nbsp;🏫 I start as a postdoc at Caltech, Pasadena, California.
 - *2025.05*: &nbsp;🏫 I defended my thesis at Caltech.
-- *2024.03*: &nbsp;🎉 Our paper "Multimodality integrated microresonators using the Moiré speedup effect" is published by <i>Science</i>!
+- *2024.03*: &nbsp;🎉 Our paper "Multimodality integrated microresonators using the Moiré speedup effect" is featured by [<i>Science</i>](https://www.science.org/doi/10.1126/science.ado0078)!
 - *2023.05*: &nbsp;📹 Our conference paper "Engineered zero GVD microcomb using CMOS ready photonics" is presented at <i>CLEO 2023</i>!
 - *2022.05*: &nbsp;📹 Our conference paper "Efficiency of pulse pumped soliton microcombs" is presented at <i>CLEO 2022</i>!
 - *2021.01*: &nbsp;🏫 I start my PhD at Caltech, Pasadena, California.